The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Introduction

-\begin{Conjecture}[Batchelor and Yung] For the $O(n)$ loop model on the semi-infinite hexagonal lattice with $n\in[-2,2]$, associate a fugacity $\x(n) = 1/\sqrt{2+\sqrt{2-n}}$ with occupied vertices and an additional fugacity $y$ with occupied vertices on the boundary.
-Then the model undergoes a special surface transition at
+\begin{Conjecture}[\bf{Batchelor and Yung}] For the $O(n)$ loop model on the semi-infinite hexagonal lattice {of Fig.~\rm{\ref{fig:configuration}}} with $n\in[-2,2]$, associate a fugacity $\x(n) = 1/\sqrt{2+\sqrt{2-n}}$ with occupied vertices and an additional fugacity $y$ with occupied vertices on the boundary.
+Then the model undergoes a surface transition at

 \end{Conjecture}